-Male gender is associated with an increased risk of developing PJI after arthroplasty surgery,38 and gender is included as a predictor variable in several previously developed risk calculators.20,41 Patients with liver cirrhosis are described to have a more than doubled risk of suffering from PJI within one year after THA, supporting our finding of the presence of liver diseases among our predictor variables.42 Taken together, the above cited findings support that the predictor variables in our models seem to be relevant in the context of predicting PJI.
+Male gender is associated with an increased risk of developing PJI after arthroplasty surgery,38 and gender is included as a predictor variable in several previously developed risk calculators which agrees with our finding.20,41 Patients with liver cirrhosis are described to have a more than doubled risk of suffering from PJI within one year after THA, supporting our finding of the presence of liver diseases among our predictor variables.42 Taken together, the above cited findings support that the predictor variables in our models seem to be relevant in the context of predicting PJI.
+High ASA class is frequently associated with an increased risk of PJI,14,43,44 as is comorbidity in a broader sense, and, more specifically, the presence of cardiovascular comorbidity.7,45 We found that ASA class alone was an insufficient predictor of PJI, and none of the cardiovascular disease categories remained as a predictor variable in our final main model, but ASA class was one of the predictor variables in our reduced model.

 Some previously mentioned risk factors for developing PJI were not selected during our model development.
-High ASA class is frequently associated with an increased risk of PJI,14,43,44 as are comorbidity in a broader sense, and, more specifically, the presence of cardiovascular comorbidity.7,45 In contrast, we found that ASA class alone was an insufficient predictor of PJI, and none of the cardiovascular disease categories remained as a predictor variable in our final main model.

-Cancer seems to confer an increased risk of PJI in several observational studies,9,40,46 and it is one of the defined comorbidities in the ACS NSQIP Surgical Risk Calculator,20 20 but this comorbidity did not reach statistical significance in our models.
+Cancer seems to confer an increased risk of PJI in several observational studies,9,40,46 and it is one of the defined comorbidities in the ACS NSQIP Surgical Risk Calculator,20 but this comorbidity did not reach statistical significance in our models.
 THA fixation using cement without antibiotics confers an increased risk of PJI,38 but such cement brands were not in clinical use in Sweden during the studied period.
-We found no indication that the type of fixation was associated with the risk of PJI, and this variable was also not selected as a potential predictor variable in any of the iterations during model development.
+We found no indication that the type of fixation was associated with the risk of PJI, and the mode of THA fixation was also not selected as a potential predictor variable in any of the iterations during model development.

-Although mentioned as risk factors for surgical site infections after joint arthroplasty,11,22 prediction models based on the comorbidity indices developed by Charlson or Elixhauser and the RxRisk V index alone, resulted in poor predictive power.
-This agrees with previous findings describing that these measures of comorbidity rather poorly predict mortality and patient reported outcomes after THA.47,48
+Although mentioned as risk factors for surgical site infections after joint arthroplasty,11,22 prediction models based on the comorbidity indices developed by Charlson or Elixhauser and the RxRisk V index resulted in poor predictive power.
+This agrees with previous findings describing that these measures of comorbidity rather poorly predict mortality and patient reported outcomes after THA.47,48 However, when used in conjunction with information on age and sex, the AUC for these comorbidity indices increased, although never quite reaching the UC of ur reduced model.

 Strengths and limitations

 Our study is hampered by the limitations inherent to observational research, such as misclassification, and residual confounding due to known confounders that we had no information on, or due to unknown confounders.
-Importantly, some previously identified risk factors for PJI were not included in our models, mostly because we lacked detailed information on laboratory findings and non-prescribed medications.

 Although, not a strict limitation, it should be noted that the aim of prediction is different from traditional statistical inference.
 As such, confidence intervals presented for the model coefficients (Table 6) were based solely on the final logistic regression model.
 Additional uncertainty introduced by the variable selection process was not incorporated.
 Hence, those intervals should not be interpreted in support of any implicit hypothesis testing concerning the relevance of any individual variables.
-Also, the individual odds ratios should not be interpreted as effect measures of individual relations.
-Some variables are correlated.
-It is therefore not always possible to hold all other variables constant while changing only the relevant one.
+Also, the individual odds ratios should not be interpreted as effect measures of individual relations since some variables are correlated.